 Anti-inflammatory and high in antioxidants and a great source of the essential fatty acid Punicic.

-Organic Certificate: YES.
-Extraction: COLD PRESSED, REFINED (NON HEXANE).
+Organic Certificate: NO (see note on ‘Organic’ below).
+Extraction: REFINED (NON HEXANE).
 Vegan: YES.
 Fair Trade Certificate: N.A.
 Distributor Sourced from Turkey.

 Raspberry Seed Oil